12-Step Midlife Crisis Anonymous Recovery Program

 “Hello, my name is Abby, and I’m a Midlife Crisis Nut”

-While the program below is designed primarily to overcome midlife crisis, the same concept can be applied to beat addiction and other forms of obsession:
+While the following program is primarily designed to deal with a midlife crisis, the same concept can be applied to overcome any form of addiction or obsession:

 1. Admit that you are powerless over your situation, that your life has become unmanageable

-One way of dealing with personal issues, such as addiction or midlife crisis is a mechanism called denial.
+One way of dealing with personal issues, such as addiction or a midlife crisis is a mechanism called denial.
 By denying our situation we negate the reality and refuse to admit the seemingly obvious.
-Which is why accepting that you’re knee-deep in one is the first step to recovery.
+Which is why accepting that you are knee-deep in one is the first step to recovery.

 2. Come to believe that a Power greater than yourself can restore you to sanity